-Copyright 2010-2012 Peter R. Breggin, MD
+Copyright 2010-2018 Peter R. Breggin, MD

 Dr. Peter Breggin's

-Center for the Study of Empathic
+International Center for the Study

+For our next event we are cosponsoring a conference with Pam Popper's Wellness Forum Health organization Nov.
+9-11, 2018 in Columbus, Ohio.
 Warning!
 Most psychiatric drugs can cause withdrawal reactions, sometimes including life-threatening emotional and physical withdrawal problems.
 In short, it is not only dangerous to start taking psychiatric drugs, it can also be dangerous to stop them.
 Withdrawal from psychiatric drugs should be done carefully under experienced clinical supervision.
 Methods for safely withdrawing from psychiatric drugs are discussed in Dr. Breggin's new book, Psychiatric Drug Withdrawal: A Guide for Prescribers, Therapists, Patients, and Their Families.